 How To Work Overtime In Basketball?

-• For the NBA, two teams will enter 5 mins stoppage time.
+- For the NBA game, two teams will enter a 5-minute stoppage time.
 Overtime play begins 130 seconds after the official time.
-Each unit has two 20-second breaks during each extra time and can make substitutions without limit.
+Each unit has two 20-minute breaks during each extra time and can make substitutions without limit.

-• NCAA: It’s similar to the NBA, but there’s only a 75-second break per overtime.
+- NCAA: It’s similar to the NBA, but there’s only a 75-second break per overtime period.

 At the end of the first extra period, the match is over if there is a point difference between the two teams.
 The final winner will be the team with the most points.
 Otherwise, they will continue to play the second one with the same rules.